Blue-Wall-Group/BlueWallGroup-wiki-archive/Requirement-(User-Story)-Template.md

 Priority will be indicated by order in Product Backlog.
 Any optional fields can be safely deleted with their headings.
 Phabricator link is only required when a Phabricator issue is used.
-Story expression may also appear as the user story title in CA Agile but may appear in the description for clarity.
+A story expression may also appear as the user story title in CA Agile.
 User story titles in CA Agile have a character limit of 256 and may need to be shortened.